 Therefore, when an employee leaves the company, an employer isn’t obligated to pay out vacation time.

 How much PTO do most companies give?

-Now, regardless of the type of PTO policy companies choose, the average number of days employees receive per year can be from 13 to 26, according to the SHRM survey.
-Speaking of traditional policies that separate PTO categories, the average numbers are:
+Regardless of the type of PTO policy companies choose, the average number of days employees receive per year is from 13 to 26 days — according to an SHRM survey.

-It’s important to note that these days depend on the length of employees’ service.
+But, it’s important to repeat that these days depend on the length of employees’ service.